Relaxed Pace 10 Day Summer Self-Drive Ring Road Adventure in Iceland with Waterfalls

 While both these sites are stunning in their own right, they are made even more spectacular by the hundreds of seals that frequent their waters.

 After making the most of this area, you'll head to Skaftafell Nature Reserve.
 A paradise for those who enjoy hiking and photography, there are plentiful trails of different difficulties promising to expose you to a diverse range of sites.

-Unlike on other days, you can book both the tours available today rather than just one, as the boat trip will be conducted in the morning and glacier hike in the afternoon.
+Unlike other days, you can book both the tours available today rather than just one, as the boat trip will be conducted in the morning and the glacier hike in the afternoon.

-After you make the most of the incredible sites of Southeast Iceland, you’ll head to the village of Kirkjubaejarklaustur to retire, in the perfect position for your South Coast adventure tomorrow.
+After you make the most of the incredible sites of Southeast Iceland, you'll head to the village of Vik to retire, in the perfect position for your South Coast adventure tomorrow.